lmcai/ZOO_BOT_Comparative_genomics/Lab0_Hipergator_basics/README.md

 One useful modification to make to Cyberduck's setup is to make it such that if you double click a file name, it will open that file using your preferred text editing software, directly on the server.
 The default is to have double clicking download the file, which gets really annoying and cumbersome.
 To change this, do the following: Select Preferences from the Cyberduck menu, and select Editor.
 Choose your editor of choice from the dropdown menu, and hit the button for "always...".
 Now choose the Browser menu option, and check the box next to "Double click opens file in external editor".
 You're all set!

-In Cyberduck, navigate to the new Lab1 directory you created above, and drag "dummy.txt" from wherever it is on your laptop to that directory.
+In Cyberduck, navigate to the new Lab0 directory you created above, and drag `dummy.txt` from wherever it is on your laptop to that directory.
 It should transfer automatically.
 Going back to terminal, you can check to be sure that the file shows up.
-First use `pwd` to be sure you're in your Lab 1 folder, and then use `ls -l` to show you the list of files in that folder.
+First use `pwd` to be sure you're in your Lab 0 folder, and then use `ls -l` to show you the list of files in that folder.
 You should see something like this:

 ```
 $ pwd
-/blue/bot4935/share/<user>/Lab1
+/blue/bot4935/<user>/Lab0
 $ ls -l
 -rw-rw-r--  1 <user> bot4935  214 Jan 25  2026 dummy.txt
 ```